fletchjp/MERG-Arduino-Software/README.md

  ## Events

+ ### 6th April 2021

+ I have added .gitignore to the CBUSmINnOUT repository to ignore the .vscode files.

  ### 3rd April 2021

  I have forked Martin Da Costa's code for CBUSmINnOUT in order to use it for a prototype panel on the Totem Mini Lab.